 4. Having Bad Strategic Partnership

 Your partnerships are an extension of your business, they are what build your brand as a medical tourism facilitator, as you will be known by the hospitals you affiliate with and the quality of care they provide.
 Having bad partnerships is a quick way to kill your business, as non-accredited doctors, hospitals and clinics can ruin your name and put your business at risk, in case certain procedures go wrong.

-While it’s not necessary to only partner with accredited facilities, it is important to have rigorous screening processes in place to make sure the partners you work with have high quality standards and a good record.
+While it’s not necessary to only partner with facilities who have specific accreditation’s, it is important to have rigorous screening processes in place to make sure the partners you work with have high quality standards and a good record.

 5. Unappealing Websites

 Most of your customers will probably find you online, and your website is what makes the first impression on them.
 If it is unappealing, confusing, or unprofessional, chances are people will instantly click off.

 Your website needs to be professionally designed, should instantly grab attention with flash animation and appealing color schemes and images, while at the same time giving the patient all the information they need about medical tourism, the packages you provide, the countries you take them to and the partners you have.
 They need to be able to trust you, and your website should be able to do this.
 They should also be easily able to find your contact info to ask any further questions and to receive quotes

 6. Targeting The Whole World

 The last mistake many medical tourism agencies make is not focusing their efforts on certain areas.
 If you are a medical tourism facilitator in Costa Rica for example, and you try to attract customers from all over the world, you cannot possibly muster up enough energy, time and budget to do this successfully.